-The AICA syndrome usually presents with vertigo and unilateral ipsilateral deafness from labyrinthine artery ischemia.
+The AICAstroke syndrome usually consists of vertigo and unilateral ipsilateral deafness from labyrinthine artery ischemia.
 Large strokes are accompanied by ipsilateral facial weakness and ataxia.
-It is the second most common brainstem stroke, about 10% of PICA frequency.
+It is the second most common brainstem stroke, after PICA -- it is about 10% of PICA frequency.

 AICA territory strokes are probably the most common brainstem strokes that cause of hearing loss.
 This is because the internal auditory artery( IAA) the principal artery for vascular supply to the inner ear, usually originates from the AICA (Mazzoni 1969; Hausler and Levine 2000; Mazzoni 1990).
 Lee and associates reported that out of 82 patients with AICA territory infarctions, 59.8% had “combined audiovestibular loss” (Lee et al. 2009).
 The more frequent PICA territory strokes, while also source of vertigo, are rarely accompanied by hearing loss.